-- Note 1: Ablerex-LATAM, a subsidiary of the Group, is eligible for Small and Medium Enterprise (SME) financing in the United States of America, and approved for Paycheck Protection Program (PPP) from local bank.
-As the exemption conditions are not met, the interest would be paid monthly and the principal would be repaid in 9 installments since October 21, 2021. - Note 2: Ablerex-IT, a subsidiary of the Group, received a bank notice in March 2020.
-Due to the COVID-19 pandemic, the bank suspended the installments until March 2020 for a total of 16 installments and the repayment was resumed in July 2021. - Note 3: Ablerex-IT, a subsidiary of the Group, was approved to apply for relief loan from the Italian government due to the impact of the COVID-19 pandemic. - Note 4: Ablerex-IT, a subsidiary of the Group, was approved to apply for a loan from the Italian government.
+- Note 1: Ablerex-IT, a subsidiary of the Group, received a bank notice in March 2020.
+Due to the COVID-19 pandemic, the bank suspended the installments until March 2020 for a total of 16 installments and the repayment was resumed in July 2021. - Note 2: Ablerex-IT, a subsidiary of the Group, was approved to apply for relief loan from the Italian government due to the impact of the COVID-19 pandemic. - Note 3: Ablerex-IT, a subsidiary of the Group, was approved to apply for a loan from the Italian government.
 This loan is provided by the Italian government to encourage the internationalization of Italian companies, the total amount of funding is EUR\$163,000, of which EUR\$65,200 are government grants.